-Twitter is slowly rolling out this experimental technology called Twitter Cards which makes it possible for you to attach media experiences to your tweets that link to your content.
-This very similar to Facebook status.
-When you paste a link, it adds a preview with title, summary, and thumbnail of your page content.
+Do you want to add Twitter Cards to your WordPress site?
+Twitter Cards makes it possible for you to attach rich media to tweets that link to your content.
+This is very similar to sharing a link on Facebook which automatically displays a preview with title, summary, and thumbnail of your page content.
 In this article, we will show you how to add twitter cards in WordPress.

-For example if @syedbalkhi retweets a post from @wpbeginner without attribution to @wpbeginner.
-Then another person retweets @syedbalkhi others are more likely to follow @syedbalkhi rather than following @wpbeginner.
+For example, @syedbalkhi retweets a post from @wpbeginner without attribution, and other people retweet @syedbalkhi.
+Then users viewing those retweets are more likely to follow @syedbalkhi than @wpbeginner.

 Often content curators do this to keep the tweet lengths short and ensure retweets of their own tweets.
 With twitter cards, this problem is solved because you get credit to your site from every tweet that mentions your article.
 Note: we are not picking on content curators.
 This is a flaw of 140 character limit, and twitter is helping fix it with Twitter cards.

 For example when Annie tweeted out our article, she didn’t mention @wpbeginner.
-But because of proper twitter cards in WordPress setup, we get full credit and exposure.
+But because of our twitter cards integration, we got full credit and exposure.
 Notice how it has a one click follow button as well.

 Now that you know the benefits of twitter cards, lets take a look at how to implement in WordPress.